 If you adore smaller cities that are filled with art, great food, and folks that are invested in their community, head to Eau Claire, Wisconsin.
 Not only is the area quaint, but it houses a host of surprises.
 Whether you’re considering a romantic getaway or a full-fledged vacation, here are the 14 best things to do in downtown Eau Claire WI.
 P.S.
 It’s also a fabulous place for the creative couple to honeymoon!

-This is in partnership with SATW and Visit Eau Claire.
 Opinions are mine.
 In short: I loved it!
+P.S.
+Commission-based affiliate links enclosed.

 How to Say Eau Claire WI